If you have a smart pooch in need of entertainment, then you’re probably looking for the best dog puzzle toys available!

 We definitely recommend starting with our top five list at the top of the page.

 A study published in 2015 showed that dogs need more encouragement than their wild wolf cousins to get involved in solving puzzles.

-So the first few times you introduce a puzzle-based or interactive toy to your lab, he may need a bit of extra encouragement and coaching to stick with it and really figure out where the fun lies.
+So the first few times you introduce a puzzle-based or interactive toy to your Lab, he may need a bit of extra encouragement and coaching to stick with it and really figure out where the fun lies.

-So you and your dog can choose one puzzle toy and play with it together until he “gets it” and you see the light bulb go on.
+You and your dog can choose one puzzle toy and play with it together until he “gets it” and you see the light bulb go on.
 Then you can pick another and do the same thing.
 In time, you will be able to build up an enriching toy rotation your lab can look forward to each day.

 If you aren’t sure which dog puzzle toys would be best to start with, we highly recommend treat-based puzzle balls.
-The familiar ball shape will shave off some of the learning curve, and the scent of the treats will give your lab a strong secondary incentive to keep at it until he figures out how this new ball works.
+The familiar ball shape will shave off some of the learning curve.
+And the scent of the treats will give your lab a strong secondary incentive to keep at it until he figures out how this new ball works.

 No matter which puzzle toys for dogs you decide to try, your simple presence during interactive play will likely make these puzzles an immediately fun and rewarding experience for your dog as well as for you.

 Which of these toys are you leaning towards?
 And how does your dog do with puzzle toys in general?
 Leave us a comment below and let us know how it is going!

 Make sure to also take a look at the best dog nail files to keep your dog happy and healthy!

 - Becker, M., DVM, “Food Puzzles: Unleash Your Pet’s Wild Side,” ABC News, 2010.